-New anti-obesity drugs are closing gap between dieting and bariatric surgery
+Anti-obesity drugs are closing the gap between dieting and bariatric surgery

 Time and again, the mantra “eat less and move more” has proven ineffective – and even counterproductive – for patients battling chronic weight problems and medical complications of obesity.

-But a new spin on a class of diabetes medications is closing the gap between the two ends of the obesity treatment spectrum: lifestyle modification and bariatric surgery.
+But a class of medications, initially approved to treat diabetes, is closing the gap between the two ends of the obesity treatment spectrum: lifestyle modification and bariatric surgery.

-Semaglutide (Wegovy™) is the latest glucagon-like peptide-1 (GLP-1) receptor agonist drug to be approved by the U.S. Food and Drug Administration (FDA) as an adjunct to lifestyle changes for weight management in people with obesity or overweight – with a related medical complication such as high blood pressure.
+Semaglutide, better known by brand names such as Wegovy, is a glucagon-like peptide-1 (GLP-1) receptor agonist drug that has been approved by the U.S. Food and Drug Administration (FDA) as an adjunct to lifestyle changes for weight management in people with obesity or overweight – with a related medical complication such as high blood pressure.
 Semaglutide joins liraglutide (Saxenda), which is another GLP-1 receptor agonist that was FDA-approved for weight management in 2014.

-GLP-1 receptor agonist medications can help you to lose weight in two ways:
+GLP-1 receptor agonists can help you lose weight in two ways:

-- Signaling the brain there is food in the stomach, which helps decrease appetite and cravings.
-This helps you to make more consistent choices that are aligned with your body’s needs.
+• Signaling the brain there is food in the stomach, which helps decrease appetite and cravings.
+This helps you make more consistent choices aligned with your body’s needs.

-In clinical trials of Wegovy as an adjunct to lifestyle modification, participants lost 15 percent of their body weight on average – with more than half the people treated with Wegovy losing more than 15 percent of their starting weight.
+In clinical trials of Wegovy, participants lost an average of 15% of their body weight – and more than half lost more.
 That’s approximately 45 lbs. for a 300-pound patient – up to five times the average weight loss seen with traditional diet and exercise plans.

 Patients in UT Southwestern’s Weight Wellness Program often exceed these weight loss results.
 Our team of physicians, dietitians, and psychologists approaches obesity as a complex condition that requires patient-centered care.
 Anti-obesity medications help our patients focus on creating sustainable behaviors that support a healthy weight and lifestyle, without the distractions of hunger and cravings.

 More than 70 percent of U.S. adults have overweight or obesity.
-However, anti-obesity medications are prescribed to just 2 percent of eligible people due to concerns about safety or effectiveness, lack of healthcare provider training in weight management, and toxic stigma that portrays obesity as a lack of will-power.
+However, anti-obesity medications are prescribed to only about 4% of eligible people due to concerns about safety or effectiveness, lack of health care provider training in weight management, excessive costs due to insurance companies refusing coverage, and a toxic stigma that portrays obesity as a lack of willpower.
 Advising a patient with obesity to simply “eat less and exercise more” is like telling a patient with depression to “cheer up.”
-It’s ineffective and often hurtful, particularly with the added stress of the pandemic.
+It’s ineffective and often quite hurtful.

 How GLP-1 receptor agonist drugs work for weight loss